TiGenix: Transparency notification pursuant to Article 14 of the Law of May 2, 2007

 Summary of the notification

-On June 19, 2018, TiGenix received a transparency notification from Philippe ODDO, following the disposal of voting securities or voting rights on June 7, 2018, after which Philippe ODDO (through its controlled entities ODDO BHF ASSET MANAGEMENT SAS, ODD BHF SCA and Financière IDAT SAS) downward crossed the lowest threshold (3%) of total voting rights of TiGenix.
+On June 22, 2018, TiGenix received a transparency notification from Sand Grove Capital Management LLP, following the disposal of voting securities or voting rights on June 6, 2018, after which Sand Grove Capital Management LLP downward crossed the lowest threshold (3%) of total voting rights of TiGenix.

 Content of the notification